 - Inappropriate location for multi-family next to single-family.
-The proposed multi-family project is a permitted use per the zoning. - Too dense for the location.
-The proposed density of the multi-family project is less than half of what is permitted per the zoning. - Preference for townhomes, row homes or patio homes Instead of apartments.
-The Garrett Companies core business is an apartment homebuilder.
-They do not build townhomes, row homes or patio homes. - Burden on Town infrastructure such as water, sewer, and roads.
-The proposed multifamily project will mitigate its impacts to Town infrastructure per technical criteria design codes. - Burden on Town services such as fire, police, and emergency medical.
-The proposed multi-family project can be accommodated into Town fire, police, and emergency medical service systems. - Burden on school system.
+The proposed multi-family project is a permitted use per the zoning, which has been in place since August of 1981. - Too dense for the location.
+The proposed density of the multi-family project is less than half of what is permitted per the zoning. - Preference for townhomes, row homes or patio homes instead of apartments.
+The applicant, the Garrett Companies, is an apartment homebuilder.
+They do not build townhomes, row homes or patio homes.
+Apartments are a permitted use per the zoning.

+- Burden on Town infrastructure such as water, sewer, and roads.
+The proposed multifamily project will mitigate its impacts (as determined by utility, drainage, and traffic impact studies) to Town infrastructure per Town Code - Burden on Town services such as fire, police, and emergency medical.
+The proposed multi-family project is entitled to and can be accommodated into Town fire, police, and emergency medical service systems. - Burden on school system.
 The Douglas County School District obligation for the MF use area was provided at time of zoning.
 The Douglas County School District has full authority over school development. - Fear of apartments negatively impacting nearby home values.
 The SDP proposes luxury apartments with amenities in an area perceived as desirable. - Concern that apartment residents would utilize Terrain resources.
 The proposed multifamily project will provide resident amenities such as a fitness center, pool, dog park, and open space. - Increased traffic and intersection safety concerns.
 The proposed multi-family project will mitigate its traffic impacts by providing road improvements per the traffic impact study. - Wildlife concerns.
 The Colorado Division of Wildlife reported no wildlife concerns. - General lighting and dark sky lighting concerns.
 The proposed multi-family project will meet all lighting standards per Town Municipal Code. - Proposed plan does not add any value to citizens, instead it adds to citizen issues revealed in the Community Survey such as growing too fast, overcrowding and traffic congestion.
 The proposed multi-family project generally conforms to the 2030 Vision, the 2030 Comprehensive Master Plan, and the Transportation Master Plan.